 There is extra guidance on farming business management and using farm compliance tools.
 The other important sections cover the rights of farm workers and pay schemes.

-ASP GUIDE: People who work in agriculture and farming have sick days too.
-But, as a rule farm workers would get Agricultural Sick Pay (ASP) instead of SSP.
+People who work in agriculture and farming have sick days too.
+But, as a rule farm workers would receive Agricultural Sick Pay (ASP) instead of SSP.

-FARM WORKERS' RIGHTS: The section explains agricultural workers' rights in the United Kingdom.
+The section explains the rights of agricultural and farm workers in the United Kingdom.
 It includes pay rates, holiday leave, overtime, and the agricultural minimum wage.

-FARM HORSES: Keeping farm and livery horses means looking after their welfare and stables.
+Keeping farm and livery horses means you need to look after their welfare and stables.
 Check the legal requirements of having horses on farms and in livery yards.

-HOW TO APPLY: As a rule, you will need to register your milk production facility.
+As a rule, you need to register your milk production facility with the relevant authority.
 There is a specific application form to register with the FSA in England and Wales.

-SPR GUIDE: Check the information and guidance on the Soil Protection Review.
+Check out the information and guidance on the Soil Protection Review.
 You can now use an online tool to complete the annual farm soil management and protection review.

-Farming Business Rules and Requirements in the United Kingdom
+Farming Business Rules and Requirements in United Kingdom